 - This follows on to the protection applied to industrial activities.
 Industrial activities include an employee taking part in industrial action (e.g. a strike) or an employee becoming a member of a union.

 - The last protection refers to discrimination.
 Discrimination can take the form of action against an employee based on their attributes/characteristics including, for example, race, age or sexuality.

 2. General Protections Can Apply to Independent Contractors

 There is also a general protection that prevents an employer from hiring an employee as an independent contractor (commonly referred to as a ‘sham contract’).
 Thus the general protections may also extend to independent contractors.

 General protections have a wide reach.
 Not only do they protect independent contractors as noted above, but they also include prospective employees, industrial associations and constitutionally-covered entities (e.g. a federal government organisation)

 4. What is the Purpose of General Protections?

 General protections exist to protect existing or potential employees.
 As an employer is required to comply with the general protections, an employee may use a contravention of the general protection as a cause of action against the employer.
-An employee typically does this by lodging a complaint with the Fair Work Ombudsman.
+An employee typically does this by lodging a complaint with the Fair Work Commission.
 Penalties of up to $54,000 can be issued if an employee is successful for a claim arising from the contravention of a general protection.